-To serve uncounted licenses from a license server, include the SERVER and VENDOR lines in the license file.
-The user application must point to the license server with port@host (recommended).
-Note that served uncounted licenses are supported only with feature definition lines node-locked to HOSTID=ANY.
+When serving uncounted licenses from a license server, note the following:

+- Include the SERVER and VENDOR lines in the license file. - The user application must point to the license server with port@host (recommended). - Served uncounted INCREMENT line signatures are not linked to the hostid on the SERVER line, therefore using served uncounted licenses with HOSTID=ANY is an exploit risk.
+Instead, Flexera recommends served counted licenses with a large count.